 Beyond network configurations, there has been work in the analysis of configuration files.
-In particular, static analysis has been used to check that IaC configurations are idempotent [14, 30], an important property for maintaining reproducibility of infrastructure.
+In particular, static analysis has been used to check that IaC configurations are idempotent [14,30], an important property for maintaining reproducibility of infrastructure.
 The reproducibility of infrastructure is known to be a challenge [7], despite IaC being declarative and version controlled.
-Further efforts have used probabilistic modelling to learn constraints configurations [22, 28, 29].
-However, static analysis for the detection of intra-update sniping vulnerabilities in any configuration language has been thus far relatively unexplored.
+Further efforts have used probabilistic modelling to learn constraints on configurations [22,28,29].